Plain English Summary

 6. Electrical impedance tomography: involves wearing a belt around the chest which has electrodes attached to it

-7. Participant questionnaire: asks the participants views on the on the tests completed during the visit
+7. Participant questionnaire: asks the participants views on the tests completed during the visit

 What are the possible benefits and risks of participating?

-Participants benefit from being taught airway clearance techniques which they may wish to use in the future.
+Participants benefit from being taught airway clearance techniques that they may wish to use in the future.
 There are no notable risks involved with participating.

 Where is the study run from?